If there’s one thing business decision makers understand more today, it’s that happy customers are the key to consistent revenue and overall growth.

 After the call is over, you can use the information gleaned to better understand the makeup of consumers’ networks and how that impacts you.
 After about a week, you’d have enough information to understand approximately how many of your customer base have certain routers or devices in their homes.
 And after a couple of months, you’d be able to see that information down to the tiniest sliver on the pie chart.

-By comparing data like this to your call records, you could identify issues you may not have been able to see otherwise.
+By using an ISP customer support platform to compare data like this to your call records, you could identify issues you may not have been able to see otherwise.
 You could identify when certain devices and patches impacted your customers, for one—which could help inform future support and development initiatives.

 That way, you’d be better equipped to prevent churn for problems that were entirely external—and to keep more consumers on board for longer.